 ND96 Neutral Density

-- Helps to uniformly transmit lights of all color
+- Helps to transmit lights of all colors uniformly

 - Reduces glare off the surface